patiegm/Udacity_Data_Analysis_Nanodegree/Wrangle and Analyze Data/README.md

 # Introduction
 This project focused on wrangling data from the __[WeRateDogs Twitter](https://twitter.com/dog_rates)__ account using Python, documented in a Jupyter Notebook (wrangle_act.ipynb).
 This Twitter account rates dogs with humorous commentary.
 The rating denominator is usually 10, however, the numerators are usually greater than 10.
-They’re Good Dogs Brent wrangle WeRateDogs Twitter data to create interesting and trustworthy analyses and visualizations.
 WeRateDogs has over 4 million followers and has received international media coverage.

 WeRateDogs downloaded their Twitter archive and sent it to Udacity via email exclusively for us to use in this project.
-This archive contains basic tweet data (tweet ID, timestamp, text, etc.) for all 5000+ of their tweets as they stood on August 1, 2017
+This archive contains basic tweet data (tweet ID, timestamp, text, etc.) for all 5000+ of their tweets as they stood on August 1, 2017.
+The data is enhanced by a second dataset with predictions of dog breeds for each of the Tweets.
+Finally, we could use the Twitter API to glean further basic information from the Tweet such as favourites and retweets.

+Using this freshly cleaned WeRateDogs Twitter data , interesting and trustworthy analyses and visualizations can be created to communicate back our findings.

 ## Project Details
 Fully assessing and cleaning the entire dataset would require exceptional effort so only a subset of its issues (eight quality issues and two tidiness issues at minimum) needed to be assessed and cleaned.